user1095108/lualite/README.md

    );
 }
 ```
 Adds the ability to query whether an object's class inherits from another class.
 By default, an object's class always inherits from itself.
 That is, `obj.inherits("Object")` always returns true.
-Similar mechanisms can be implemented for querying property names and their types.
+Similar mechanisms can be implemented for querying property names and the types of objects they expose.

 **Q:** Why can't I return `char*`: